 Most doula and client relationships begin a few months before the baby is due.
 During this time, they establish a relationship that gives the mother complete freedom to ask questions, express fears and concerns, and take an active role in creating a birth plan.
 Most doulas make themselves available to the mother by phone to answer questions or explain any developments that may arise in pregnancy.
-Doulas do not provide any type of medical care.
+Doulas do not provide any type of medical care or perform any clinical tasks such as vaginal exams or checking fetal heart tones.
 However, they are knowledgeable in the medical aspect of labor and delivery so they can help their clients get a better understanding of procedures and complications that may arise in late pregnancy or during delivery.
 During delivery, doulas are in constant, close proximity to the mother at all times.
 They can provide comfort with pain relief techniques, such as breathing, relaxing, massage and laboring positions.
 Doulas also encourage participation from the partner and offer reassurance.
-A doula acts as an advocate for the mother, encouraging her in her desires for her birth.
+A doula acts as an advocate for the mother, not speaking on behalf of the mother but encouraging her to let her desires be known.
 The goal of a doula is to help the mother have a positive and safe birth experience, whether the mother wants an un-medicated birth or is having a planned cesarean birth.
 After the birth, many labor doulas will spend a short time helping mothers begin the breastfeeding process and encouraging bonding between the new baby and family members.

 What are the benefits of using a doula?